fresheneesz/asyncFuture/README.md

 `async-future`
 ============

-A simple, powerful library for managing asynchronous control flow and saner handling of asynchronous exceptions in `node.js` and the `browser` (soon).
+A simple, powerful library for managing asynchronous control flow and saner handling of asynchronous exceptions in `node.js` and the `browser`.

 Why use async-future?
 =====================